By: Gene Spirito, MBA on August 20th, 2021

 You may still be sorting through the resulting loss of income.
 Now it’s more important than ever to pay closer attention to the financial strength of your organization.

 You may be thinking that you already have this process under control.
-Your medical billing processes seem to be serving your office well.
-But medical billing is only part of the financial management process that we refer to as revenue cycle management.
+Your patient and insurance billing processes seem to be serving your medical practice well.
+But billing is only part of the financial management process that we refer to as revenue cycle management.

 Distinguishing Between Medical Billing Services and Revenue Cycle Management

 When managing your healthcare institution, revenue cycle management is the key to its success.
-Revenue Cycle Management includes medical billing components.
-But RCM goes beyond payment posting.
-Medical professionals use RCM to analyze, track and successfully manage the status of patient claims on their accounts receivables.
+Revenue Cycle Management solutions include billing components.
+But Revenue Cycle Management goes beyond payment posting.
+Medical professionals use Healthcare Revenue Cycle Management solutions to analyze, track, and successfully manage the status of patient claims on their accounts receivables.

 As Healthcare Business Management Association noted, medical billing services have to do with submitting claims for services rendered to patients.
 Then they cover following up on these claims with the health insurance companies.
-The process works the same for government programs like Medicaid and for private insurance companies.
+The revenue cycle process works the same for government programs like Medicaid and for private insurance companies.

 You’ll find that Revenue Cycle Management involves more information and processes than what we deal with in billing services.
-RCM has to do with administering various financial transactions that result from medical encounters.
-The encounters are between patients and medical suppliers, facilities or health services providers.
+Revenue Cycle Management has to do with administering various financial transactions that result from medical encounters.
+The encounters are between patients and medical suppliers, facilities, or healthcare providers.

 - Data Analytics

 - Management Duties

 As you can see, Revenue Cycle Management is a complex endeavor.
 It needs to be.
 Keeping the lights on and making sure you can pay your staff is your first priority.
 Otherwise, you can’t offer service to patients.